adamsbola/simple_shell/README.md

 alias
 Usage: alias [NAME[='VALUE'] ...]
 Handles aliases.
-alias: Prints a list of all aliases, one per line, in the form NAME='VALUE'. alias NAME [NAME2 ...]: Prints the aliases NAME, NAME2, etc. one per line, in the form NAME='VALUE'. alias NAME='VALUE' [...]: Defines an alias for each NAME whose VALUE is given.
-If name is already an alias, its value is replaced with VALUE.
+alias: Prints a list of all aliases, one per line, in the form .NAME='VALUE' alias NAME [NAME2 ...]: Prints the aliases , , etc. one per line, in the form .NAMENAME2NAME='VALUE' alias NAME='VALUE' [...]: Defines an alias for each whose is given.
+If is already an alias, its value is replaced with .NAMEVALUEnameVALUE
 Example:

 $ ./hsh